Bhattiaman/Back-End/Day_31/tutorial.md

 // console.dir(app);
 let port = 3000;

-// listen if a function which is listen the request port app.listen(port, () => {
+// Request recived if ant request is come on port 3000 port.(for try use "Hoppscotch") "Hoppscotch" it is use for send the request on localhost port. app.listen(port, () => {
     console.log(`app listening on port ${port}`);
 });